 Post-concert conversation: Brian Cox and friends

-Following the Friday evening performance*, join Professor Cox and special guests for an exclusive In Conversation discussing music, science, and more!
-To book, simply purchase a ticket to the performance on Saturday 16 November, and follow the prompts.
+Following the Friday evening performance*, join Professor Cox, Daniel Harding, Paul Dean, Jack Liebeck and host, mezzo-soprano and physicist Jacqui Dark for an exclusive In Conversation discussing music, science, and more!
+To book, simply purchase a ticket to the performance on Friday 15 November, and follow the prompts.

 Daniel Harding conductor